 Is she sad?
 Have you met her?

 But why?
-Her parents were awful; her singing career never panned out; she lost a son in childbirth; her angel husband died in a horrifyingly tragic way and now she can never eat candy bars ever again; she kept a secret from her beloved son for 36 years and then had to face the consequences for that; she had to make a tearful apology while wearing a plastic fedora; and oh yes, it seems like eventually she gets dementia.
+Her parents were awful, her singing career never panned out, she lost a son in childbirth, her angel husband died in a horrifyingly tragic way and now she can never eat candy bars ever again, she willingly gave up a chance to hook up with Dave Annable and for what, she kept a secret from her beloved son for 36 years and then had to face the consequences for that, she had to make a tearful apology while wearing a plastic fedora, and oh yes, then she gets diagnosed with Alzheimer’s and it basically/temporarily tears her family apart.
 It makes sense that she constantly walks around looking like she wants to curl up in the fetal position and call it a day.